Banele14/Banele14/README.md

 ## 💡 Who I Am

-> 💻 Full-stack developer passionate about clean code, intuitive interfaces, and resilient systems.
+> 💻 Software developer passionate about clean code, intuitive interfaces, and resilient systems.
 > ⚙️ From interactive UIs to robust APIs — I design with intent and build with precision.
 > 🚀 A sci-fi enthusiast inspired by futuristic tech and storytelling.
 > ☕ Never far from a cup of coffee — an easy way to boost my day.